Free Provisional Patent Application: Everything You Need to Know

 The next step is to file a Petition to Make Special.
 If you are trying to submit a petition to make “special” you will need to send facts with a petition explaining why your idea and application should be giving unique consideration and have submission fees waived.
 You can find more information about special petitions and expedited examinations under MPEP 37 CFR 1.102 (a),(b), and (c).
 Essentially, your idea or invention must provide incremental value to the general public or federal government, or it must provide increased health benefits or other measurable benefits to the environment or public safety to be considered “special.”

 You’ll then need to mail your patent and file an appeal if your Petition to Make Special is denied.

 If you need help with a provisional patent application, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel average 14 years of legal experience, including work with or on behalf of companies like Stripe and Twilio.
+Lawyers on UpCounsel average 14 years of legal experience, including work with or on behalf of companies like Menlo Ventures and Airbnb.